jamestomasino/screenshot-helper/README.md

 ### Load timeouts
 - `loadTimeoutMs` caps how long the runner waits for a page to reach `networkidle` before proceeding.
 - `loadTimeoutAction` controls behavior on timeout: `'skip'` stops the scenario immediately, `'continue'` runs hooks/screenshot even if the page never reached `networkidle`.
+- The same `loadTimeoutMs` is reused for asset waits (`ensureAssetsLoaded`), so hanging images/fonts won’t stall forever.

+### Debug logging
+- Pass `debug: true` to `launchScreenshotsRunner` to print step-by-step progress (navigation, load waits, hooks, and screenshot points) for each scenario/device.
+Useful when runs hang or stall.

 ---